ErpNetDocs/tech/advanced/aggregates.md

 ## Examples

-For example, in EnterpriseOne, this is one single aggregate:
+For example, in @@name, this is one single aggregate:

 - a SalesOrder
 - the Sales Order Lines of this Sales Order